-The Penshurst Public School upgrade is classified as a state significant development, and has been assessed by the Department of Planning and Environment (DPE).
-Conditional approval was provided on 21st February 2019.
+The upgrade to Schofields Public School is classified as a state significant development, and has been assessed by the Department of Planning and Environment (DPE).
+Consent was provided on 27th February 2019.

 DPE's web page on the project is here.